mkoske/Scatter-R/README.md

 ## Installation

+Follow these instructions to install Scatter-project.
+If you know, what you're doing, you can choose the installation method of your liking.

 ### ScatterR-package

 Follow these steps to install the Scatter-R package, which contains the algorithm itself and command line interface to it.
 Installation of the GUI package is described later.